Skip to content

 All venues on this page are editorially reviewed.

-This chosen collection brings together venues across France where wild landscapes, raw stone textures, and open-air living create the kind of relaxed, nature-rooted atmosphere that defines a bohemian wedding.
-From the wind-swept maquis surrounding Couvent de Pozzo on Cap Corse to the lavender-scented parkland of Mas de Capelou near Avignon, each property offers outdoor ceremony settings where the land itself becomes the decoration.
-These are places where bare feet on warm grass, foraged table runners, and ceremonies framed by ancient trees feel completely at home.
+A boho wedding venue in France is a property chosen for its wild, nature-led setting rather than formal grandeur: raw stone and weathered wood, open-air living, and the kind of relaxed atmosphere that defines a bohemian celebration.
+From the wind-swept maquis of Cap Corse to the lavender-scented parkland of the Rhône valley, these are estates where the outdoor ceremony setting lets the land itself become the decoration.
+They are places where bare feet on warm grass, foraged table runners, and vows framed by ancient trees feel completely at home.

 Editor's Tip